Priyanshvaishnav/VPC-Creation-with-Terrafrom/README.md

 # VPC-Creation-with-Terrafrom
-We are going to create a VPC using Terraform
+We are going to create a VPC using Terraform as Infrastructure as Code (IAAC) and Github actions as CI/CD
-This project is without the CI CD pipeline I will create that later